 To the Vietnam vet who told me I might need to take salt tablets on this trip: well, you were right.
 I just might.
-My sodium levels got dangerously low during my first few days living in Ho Chi Minh City, and this form of dehydration could not be remedied by drinking more water.
+My sodium levels got to be dangerously low during my first few days living in Ho Chi Minh City, and this form of dehydration could not be remedied by drinking more water.
 You see, hyponatremia is a lack of electrolytes, including sodium and potassium.
 Having experienced the terribly unpleasant effects myself, I now know how to prevent hyponatremia.

 What to avoid